isaiahnixon/todo-list/README.md

 # Todo List

-A todo list web application built using [create-react-app](https://github.com/facebookincubator/create-react-app) for the purpose of learning.

 ## Purpose

-This is a really simple project with a ton of inline comments and some good [resources](#Resources) to help you get started learning React.js, no matter what your previous level of JS experience.
+This is a really simple project with a ton of inline comments and some good [resources](#resources) to help you get started learning React.js, no matter what your previous level of JS experience.

 ## Getting Started